-ENVIRONMENT AND DEVELOPMENT No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Town Planning (cont) 5 Council has a single DCP to guide development.
-A single DCP that is relevant and compliant with the LEP and current practice advice is available.
-Yes Yes Υ Current DCP is complaint to the LEP and current practice advice available.
-6 Subdivision Certificates processed in a timely manner Average time taken to release subdivision plan when all information and conditions met.
-15 days 15 days N No subdivision certificates processed this quarter.
-Economic Development and To urism 1 Promotional activities are effective and attract visitors to the region.
+ENVIRONMENT AND DEVELOPMENT No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Economic Development and To urism 1 Promotional activities are effective and attract visitors to the region.
 Number of visitors to the VIC as reported by monthly statistics.
-5,800 9419 Υ A surprising increase considering how slowly that amount of traffic has been coming in.
+5,800 13,948 Υ Accumulative numbers show that benchmark is reached.
 2 The VIC achieves level 1 accreditation status with the AVIC network.
 Level 1 accreditation maintained.
-Yes Yes Y Accredited since mid-2023.
-3 Support is provided to outlying information service sites.
+Yes Yes Y Accreditation was officialised on July 2023.
+Accredited till next formal review on 25 July 2024 by AVIC staff 3 Support is provided to outlying information service sites.
 Distribution of visitor information to outlying information service sites conducted monthly.
-Yes Yes Υ Performing as per usual, there is some site upgrades from sourced websites such as ATDW.
+Yes Yes Υ Memberships with the ATDW network still ongoing.
 Economic Development and To urism - Promotion 1 Tourism promotion is effective leading to a real increase in visitor numbers.
-Annual increase in visitor numbers to the VIC. ≥ 5% -25.10% N 2022 stats far out performs 2023 stats, the 2022 stats was 12,586.
+Annual increase in visitor numbers to the VIC. ≥ 5% -15% N Report figures was at 13,948 when compared to last year's numbers of 16,425 which was high due to COVID19 travel restrictions being lifted.
 2 Opportunities for hosting conferences and special events within the LGA are actively pursued.
 Number of significant conferences or special events held annually.
-4 10+ Y Various CEP events and community consultation with other various projects.
+4 10+ Υ Various Community held event under CEP funding

-CORPORATE AND CO DMMUNITY SERVICES No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Corporate and Community Serv vices Management 1 Council meets all governance, legislative and financial reporting requirements.
+CORPORATE AND CO OMMUNITY SERVICES No Service Level Indicator Bench- Mark Performance On Target Y/N Comments Corporate and Community Ser vices Management 1 Council meets all governance, legislative and financial reporting requirements.
 All governance, legislative and financial reports are submitted to relevant levels of government within legislative deadlines.
-Yes Yes Υ 2 Two sponsorship rounds of financial assistance grants are undertaken each year.
+Yes Yes Y 2 Two sponsorship rounds of financial assistance grants are undertaken each year.
 Funds are fully expended and applications received are from a broad cross section of the community.
-Yes Yes Y First round of financial assistance grounds for 2023/24 completed.
-Second round advertised early 2024.
+Yes Yes Y First and second round of financial assistance grounds for 2023/24 completed.
 3 Corporate and Community Services Directorate is financially responsible.
-Recurrent budget variance Less than +/- 10% - 6% Y Bushfire and Emergency Service ces 1 The preparation and payment of the RFS Bid amount is completed in a timely manner.
+Recurrent budget variance Less than +/- 10% - 7% Y Bushfire and Emergency Servi ces 1 The preparation and payment of the RFS Bid amount is completed in a timely manner.
 Deadlines for completion of bid and payment are met.
-Yes Yes Y Emergency Services Coordinator (ESC) preparing and meeting deadlines.
-2 A Council presence at the Liaison Committee is maintained.
+Yes Yes Y 3 quarters claimed and received so far, last quarter still under way 2 A Council presence at the Liaison Committee is maintained.
 Attendance at Liaison Committee (%).
-90% 100% Y DTS and ESC attending.
-3 Bushfire hazard programs are implemented within budget.
+90% 100% Υ LEMO and ESC attending 3 Bushfire hazard programs are implemented within budget.
 Completion of bushfire hazard reduction programs.
-Yes Yes Y Slashing being completed each quarter.
-4 Incident control is timely and effective.
+Yes Yes Υ Slashing is being completed on time 4 Incident control is timely and effective.
 Response is immediate and Displan implemented as appropriate.
-Yes Yes Y Emplans updated.
-Children's Services - Connect Five 1 Requirements of funding agreements are met.
+Yes Yes Υ Emplans and pre-incident plans completed and ready for endorsement from LEMC Children's Services - Connect Five 1 Requirements of funding agreements are met.
 Annual acquittals and reports returned on time and meet with approval.
 Yes Yes Y 2 Venues identified and licenced according to community requirements.
 Number of venues that are identified and licenced at any one time.
-9 6 N 6 licensed venues 2 unlicensed venues Researching new venues in Term 1, 2024.
+9 6 N 6 licensed venues 3 unlicensed venues (Purlewaugh added as a new venue for Term 2 2024)